-(v) Depreciation and amortisation
+(vi) Depreciation

-Depreciation and amortisation are provided for on a straight-line basis for all depreciable assets so as to write off the depreciable amount of each asset as it is consumed over its useful life to the Office.
-The depreciation rates used are leasehold improvements (20%), office furniture and equipment (20%), computer equipment (20%).
+Depreciation is provided for on a straight-line basis for all depreciable assets so as to write off the depreciable amount of each asset as it is consumed over its useful life to the Office.
+The depreciation rates used are office furniture and equipment (20%) and computer equipment (20%).